On boundary and global behavior of mappings with branching on Riemannian surfaces: Abstract

-In the present paper, we investigate non-homeomorphic mappings of Riemannian surfaces of Sobolev class.
-We have obtained some estimates of distortion of moduli of families of curves.
-As consequence, we have obtained results about the boundary behavior of such mappings between domains on Riemannian surfaces.
+In this article, we study non-homeomorphic mappings of Riemannian surfaces of the Sobolev class.
+We have established estimates for the distortion of the modulus of families of paths, and as a consequence, we obtained results on the boundary behavior of such mappings between domains of Riemannian surfaces.